libdither/libdither/research/disp/disp.md

 *What is a program?
 What is data?
 Why, they are one of the same.*

 Inspired by:
- - Lisp for its flexibility
+ - Lisp for treating programs-as-data.
  - Idris & Coq for the infinite expressiveness of dependent types
- - Rust for its speed
+ - Rust for its safe & fast zero-cost abstractions.
- - IPFS for deduplication
+ - IPFS for deduplication of shared code

 ## Goals

 A general outline of the (very lofty) goals of Disp.
+ - Absolute flexibility & configurability
  - Most efficient language to run
- - Support for any cpu or interpreter
+ - Support for compilation to any cpu / interpreter
  - Most efficient language to write
    - Projectional Editing
      - Localization-agnostic naming